 Djibouti

-Djibouti performs in the low range across all categories of the Global State of Democracy framework, with especially low performance in Participation.
-Over the past five years, it has not experienced any notable shifts in performance levels.
+Djibouti performs in the low range across all categories of the GSoDI framework, with especially low performance in Representation.
+It ranks within the bottom 25 per cent of countries on most factors.
 Djibouti is a lower-middle income state, with an economy largely based on the provision of services connected with its large port complex on the Gulf of Aden and the Red Sea.
-The country has high rates of inequality and poverty, which have been made worse by endemic corruption.
+The country has high rates of inequality, poverty, and endemic corruption.
 Poverty levels are particularly high amongst the small rural population, whose subsistence farming has been hindered by the country’s vulnerability to the effects of climate change.
-The strategic importance of Djibouti’s location means that it has come to host several foreign military bases, that generate significant revenue for the country.
+The strategic importance of Djibouti’s location means that it has come to host several foreign military bases that generate significant revenue.

-Present-day Djibouti is thought to have been inhabited since the neolithic age and in antiquity it likely formed part of the trading territory known as Punt.
-Following the introduction of Islam to the area in the ninth century, it was ruled by a series of sultanates.
+Present-day Djibouti is thought to have been inhabited since the neolithic age and, following the introduction of Islam to the area in the ninth century, was ruled by a series of sultanates.
 Between the late nineteenth century and 1977 it was first a colony and then an overseas territory of France, under whose rule ethnic identities were essentialised and became the basis for political participation.
 Alongside geopolitical issues, ethnic tensions are one of the primary drivers of Djibouti’s politics.

-Guelleh and most other governing party officials are members of the Issa Somali ethnic group, which comprises 60 per cent of the population and fought an insurgency against members of the Afar minority (35 per cent) in the early 1990s.
-Conflict between the Somali and Afar states in Ethiopia has spilled over into southern Djibouti, where the local Issa Somali and Afar population have violently clashed.
-However, interethnic tensions between the Issa Somali and Afar population groups in Djibouti are not solely the result of spillover from Ethiopia and date back to post-independence politics, which politically sidelined the Afar people in response to their being favoured by the French colonial administration.
-At the same time, Djiboutian women also face discrimination, and there are gender gaps in key areas, including education, employment and political representation.
+Guelleh and most other governing party officials are members of the Issa Somali ethnic group, which comprises approximately 60 per cent of the population and fought an insurgency against members of the Afar minority (approximately 35 per cent) in the early 1990s.
+Interethnic tensions between these two groups also date back to post-independence politics, at which point the Afar people were politically sidelined in response to their being favoured by the French colonial administration.
+Despite constitutional guarantees of equal rights, Djiboutian women face discrimination, and there are gender gaps across education, employment, and political representation.
+Djiboutian law is largely silent on the rights of LGBTQIA+ people, and societal norms do not allow for discussion and expression of LGBTQIA+ identities.

 Access to Djibouti’s ports for its landlocked neighbours gives it regional importance, but it has also made it a prime transit site for illicit arms trade and human trafficking.
-Djibouti plays a stabilizing role in the Horn of Africa and hosts refugees from the region, notably from Somalia, Ethiopia, and Yemen.
-Djibouti remains politically stable, partly due to the unfettered power of the current regime, which, despite its repression of opposition and human rights organizations, can rely on external support due to Djibouti’s strategic geopolitical importance.
+Djibouti plays a stabilizing role in the Horn of Africa and hosts refugees from the region.
+It remains politically stable, partly due to the unfettered power of the current regime, which, despite its repression of opposition and human rights organizations, can rely on external support due to Djibouti’s strategic geopolitical importance.

 Going forward, it will be important to watch all categories of democratic performance.
 The state anti-corruption initiatives should be monitored to assess any possibility of improvement.
 Relatedly, there is a need for job growth to accompany economic growth in Djibouti.
 Otherwise, unemployment levels, especially among women, could impact poverty-related food insecurity; the Basic Welfare and Gender Equality indicators should be monitored with this in mind.